TCDB is operated by the Saier Lab Bioinformatics Group

 8.A.8 The Phosphotransferase System HPr (HPr) Family

-The HPr family consists of bacterial proteins, all of which function as phosphoryl transfer proteins.
+The HPr family consists of bacterial and archaeal proteins, all of which function as phosphoryl transfer proteins.
 They are energy-coupling constituents of the phosphotransferase system (PTS) (TC #4.A.1-4.A.7) which catalyzes sugar uptake via a group translocation mechanism.
 HPr proteins are not known to be homologous to any non-PTS proteins.
 The E. coli genome encodes five HPr paralogues.
 The functions of several of these proteins are known.
 They function in PTS-related regulatory capacities.

 References associated with 8.A.8 family: